Roundedness: Labialization

-Phonemic roundedness in English
+English

 Vowel pairs differentiated by roundedness can be found in some British dialects (such as the Cardiff dialect, Geordie and Port Talbot English) as well as in General South African English.
 They involve a contrastive pair of close-mid vowels, with the unrounded vowel being either /ɛər/ or a monophthongal /eɪ/ and the rounded counterpart being /ɜːr/.
 Contrasts based on roundedness are rarely categorical in English and they may be enhanced by additional differences in height, backness or diphthongization.